Subscribe now and receive weekly newsletters with educational materials, new courses, interesting posts, popular books, and much more!

 He was “untrammeled by convention,” Churchill wrote, “independent of the ordinary currents of human action.”
 Arabs loved this fair-haired Westerner who helped wrest their homeland from the Turks in World War I. Then Lawrence wrote a book about it, of the same grandiloquent style as Churchill himself.
 An admiring Churchill leaned heavily on him after the First World War, and mourned his loss as a second war approached.

 At Chartwell, Lawrence was a ranking favorite.
 Like such familiars as Clementine Churchill’s “three dreadful Bs,” Bracken, Beaverbrook and Birkenhead, he carried an air of disrepute.
 He’d earned it by defying, disappointing and repelling the Establishment.
 Essentially self-made, he claimed to care not a fig about his reputation, changed his name twice to stop it pursuing him.
 Yet this was to some extent an affectation.
 Churchill in later life remarked that Lawrence “had the art of backing uneasily into the limelight.
 He was a very remarkable character, and very careful of that fact.”
-Lawrence for his part nursed that unqualified admiration for Churchill that was common among his friends.
+Lawrence for his part nursed that unqualified admiration for Churchill which was common among his friends.
 His unassuming, gentlemanly ways kept him from becoming a “dreadful L” in Clementine’s lexicon.

 Their daughter Mary recalled his romantic image.
 “He would arrive of an afternoon, a short, nondescript, sandy-haired airman riding a motorcycle.
 Then he would dress for dinner, presenting himself in the flowing robes of a Prince of Arabia.”
 God simply couldn’t have invented a person Winston Churchill would have liked more.